NBISweden/workshop-genome_annotation_elixir/labs/functional_annotation.md

 ### Perform Blast searches from the command line on Uppmax:

-To run Blast on your data, use the Ncbi Blast+ package against a Drosophila-specific database (included in the folder we have provided for you, under **$data/blastdb/uniprot\_dmel/uniprot\_dmel.fa**) - of course, any other NCBI database would also work:
+To run Blast on your data, use the Ncbi Blast+ package against a Drosophila-specific database (included in the folder we have provided for you, under **~/annotation/blastdb/uniprot\_dmel/uniprot\_dmel.fa**) - of course, any other NCBI database would also work:
 ```
-module load blast/2.7.1+
-/etc/ncbi-blast-2.9.0+-src/c++/ReleaseMT/bin/blastp -db $data/blastdb/uniprot_dmel/uniprot_dmel.fa -query maker_final_prot.fa -outfmt 6 -out blast.out -num_threads 8
+/etc/ncbi-blast-2.9.0+-src/c++/ReleaseMT/bin/blastp -db ~/annotation/blastdb/uniprot_dmel/uniprot_dmel.fa -query maker_final_prot.fa -outfmt 6 -out blast.out -num_threads 8
 ```
 Against the Drosophila-specific database, the blast search takes about 2 secs per protein request - depending on how many sequences you have submitted, you can make a fairly deducted guess regarding the running time.